We would appreciate your feedback to help with continued improvement of this resource.

 However, it is very important to tell your doctor about:

-• previous excessive bleeding from surgery, dental work or injury indicating that you may have a problem with your blood clotting in the normal way
+• previous excessive bleeding from surgery, dental work or injury indicating that you may have a problem with your blood clotting in the normal way; or

 Also, bring with you any X-rays, CT scans, ultrasounds or MRI scans.
 This information helps plan the procedure and will help medical staff to prevent complications.
 Occasionally, other tests (e.g., blood tests) may be required before proceeding.
 Your referring doctor or the hospital where you are having the test will discuss this with you and arrange any tests or scans you need before having the nephrostomy.
 Again, this is to try to prevent complications.